 Facebook ads are often mired in doubts about their level of relevancy, yet they remain an important part of online marketing.
 With over one billion unique users, the company is a powerhouse for advertising dollars.
-However they can sometime be a bit opaque about the specifics of how the system operates.
-Recently, however, Facebook has shed some light on their inner workings and provided user’s with a helpful guide for how their ad system works.
+However, they can sometimes be a bit opaque about the specifics of how the system operates.
+Recently, however, Facebook has shed some light on their inner workings and provided users with a helpful guide for how its ad system works.

 Facebook’s press release has some nifty information that sheds light on how the company’s marketing platform operates.
 There are quite a few insights and changes from previous versions that are nice to know for anyone looking to generate buzz on the platform.

 We’ve previously covered how users can make use of Facebook trends in their marketing, but this article will take a different focus.
 We’re looking into the particulars of how Facebook’s ad system works and the new info in the press release, summarising which parts of it matter for the average business.

 The first main factor that Facebook uses to determine which users see what ads is audience targeting.
 This factor is set by the advertiser in question and helps target particular people with similar characteristics.
 As Facebook is particularly good at gathering user data, this makes the whole process very convenient.
 Although, as we’ll later show, it can be beneficial to have your data ready.

 To start off, advertisers choose a target audience through Facebook’s self-service tools so they can target them.
 Facebook creates a target audience using a range of factors like age and gender, their behavioural patterns on the Facebook Page or their history of clicking on ads.
 Advertisers can also apply their own information to create custom audiences or ‘lookalike’ audiences (as Facebook calls them).